 Let’s work directly

 Online scammers do not want to work on any site.
 The moment they interview you either on Peopleperhour or Upwork, their first suggestion is to work directly with you.
-It doesn’t mean that everybody who wants to work directly is a scammer, but it is good to be cautious.
+Having direct clients is not a bad idea.
+Also, it doesn’t mean that everybody who wants to work directly is a scammer, but it is good to be cautious.
 When such a client request to move out of the freelancing site, you need to check his history to determine if he can be reliable.
 If he doesn’t have a client history, he might be one of the scammers.

 Doesn’t want to pay upfront